Multi- Month Futures Trade Structures

 Sell 1 June 2010 Eurodollar Bundle

-Example: Sell the Bundle
+Example: Sell the

 Sell 1 June 2008 Eurodollar Bundle